The Official Brian Schad Commodity Futures

 Here are the commodity markets which illustrate the changing bigger picture for them:

-UP Trending Futures Markets: Sugar & S&P 500 Index
+UP Trending Futures Markets: Sugar and Natural Gas (New this week.)

-DOWN Trending Futures Markets: Feeder Cattle, Euro-Currency, Soymeal, 10yr.
-T-Notes and Crude Oil, Lean Hogs & Soybeans (These three new this week.)
+DOWN Trending Futures Markets: Soymeal, Crude Oil, Silver, Russell 2000 Index and Kansas Wheat & British Pound (Both new this week.)

 ALL COMMENTARY IS CONSIDERED OPINION & VIEWS FROM THE AUTHOR AND NOT A SOLICITATION OF ANY SECURITIES.
 THE RISK OF LOSS IN TRADING COMMODITY INTERESTS CAN BE SUBSTANTIAL.
 YOU SHOULD THEREFORE CONSIDER WHETHER SUCH TRADING IS SUITABLE FOR YOU IN LIGHT OF YOUR FINANCIAL CONDITION.